claudia-nikel/maRs/README.md

 ## Summary Tables
 Input your API key generated on [NASA Open APIs](https://api.nasa.gov/?search=mars) into the function `marsInfo()`.

-`marsAverage()` reports only daily average information for windspeed, temperature, and pressure.
+`marsAverage()` reports only daily average information for windspeed, temperature, and pressure with the option of graphing the entire week's summary.

 ## Visualizations
 For windspeed, pressure, and temperature visualizations, user must input a number from the previous 7 Sols.
 Since the function makes use of Plotly, you must save the function as a variable.